Thank you for visiting my site! I am a freelance writer, photographer, artist, and dog lover located in beautiful

 When I was in my sophomore year of high school I applied to and was accepted to Dreyfoos School of the Arts.

 At Dreyfoos I fell in love with words in a way I never had before.
 My previous English teachers had done just fine by me, and some of them were very talented, but this collaborative writing and peer review elevated my experience of writing.
 For the first time, I was freely exchanging ideas with my peers.
-I knew I wanted more of that workshopping experience when I went to college.
+I knew I wanted more of that when I went to college.

 When I was accepted to Stetson University I chose an English major with a focus in Creative Writing, which allowed me to keep workshopping my writing with talented peers for the next four years, under the instruction of patient professors and published authors.
 My mind wandered freely, finding its way into minors in Psychology and Philosophy as well.

 I met my now fiance, Justin, and we fell in love.
 We spent our senior year in a little house near the college, with two kittens and a succession of foster dogs.

 I had always loved animals, but for the first time, I came to appreciate something really special in dogs.
 We bonded deeply with each dog in an incredibly short time, and while saying goodbye was always hard, we felt lucky to have known them.
 They defined a lot of that year for us, with much of our research and writing being about dogs.

 When we graduated from college we moved to Taiwan to teach English.
 We earned our Teaching English as a Foreign Language Certificates through Hess Education Organization.
 I saw English in a new light through the eyes of my students.
+I had thought about syllables in the context of poetry, but now I was using them to distinguish the sound of a word.
 Rules of grammar and word usage that I hadn’t thought much about before needed to be clearly demonstrated and explained.
-I had thought about syllables in the context of poetry, but now I was using them to distinguish the sound of a word.
+As my students frequently pointed out, English didn’t make much sense sometimes.